iampatel3372/File-system-in-C-/README.md

 # File-system-in-C++
 This assignment is to design a simple File System which makes the following assumptions:
-* The File systemresides ona disk that is 128KBin size. There is only one root directory.
+* The File systemresides ona disk that is 128KBin size.
+* There is only one root directory.
 No subdirectories are allowed.
 * The File system supports at most 16 files.
 * The maximum size of a file is 8 blocks where each block is 1KB in size.
 * Each File has a unique name.